Effective marketing thinking

 Feeling

-Below, are all the things you don’t have to worry about by using our approach…
+Below, are all the things you don’t have to worry about when you use our approach…

 because everything just fits under our simple three-part effectiveness framework.